amartincolby/Rust-Quick-Guide/README.md

 the greatest value and sense a readiness in the web development community to move to better languages.

+Further, this is absolutely not intended to be a comprehensive introduction to Rust.
+The language is deep and powerful with a rich standard library.
+Sometimes I specifically call out elements of the language I am leaving out, while other times I will simply ignore huge chunks of the lanugage, and yet other times you may find that something that I focus on extensively is only found deep in the official Rust docs.

-I think that the best docs are short, sweet, and specific, elide programming basics, but do not elide the symbolic fundamentals undergirding the syntax.
+I think that the best docs are short, sweet, and specific; they elide programming basics, but do not elide the symbolic fundamentals undergirding the syntax.
 The reasons for this are twofold.
 First, people already accustomed to programming will have very short attention spans when retreading territory.
 Second, it is not the basics that are of great value on the open market; it is knowledge of _the arcane_.
 I argue that all human endeavors have _arcana_, the secret knowledge that separates the true practitioners from the dillettantes.
 As such, even the simplest introductions to a language must include some degree of arcane knowledge to be of any worth.
 I tried to achieve this educational perfection with my [ReasonML QuickGuide](https://github.com/amartincolby/ReasonML-Quick-Guide), but ReasonML imploded with a community schism and thus caused me to abandon the language.
 I still have a fondness for ReasonML because it, and its connection